byu-cpe/ecen626_website/_labs/lab_06.md

 ## Requirements

 - Download source files for TX and RX modules [here]().
-- Referring to the tutorial [here](), create a block that successfully implements interleaving, whitening, and FEC, specifically [Hamming(7,4)]().
+- Referring to the tutorial [here](), create a block that successfully implements interleaving, whitening, and the general Hamming algorithm (not just a specific hard-coded version of it).
 - Run the message `"Hello World!"` through the block and connect the output to a gaussian noise channel with a signal-to-noise ratio (SNR) of 10 dB.
-- Create a corresponding receiver block that can decode the received message, effectively correcting any errors with Hamming, dewhitening, and deinterleaving.
+- Create a corresponding receiver block that can decode the received message by dewhitening, deinterleaving, and then correcting any errors with Hamming.

 ## Testing